nimishchaudhari/Github-Issue-Resolver-MCP/roadmap.md

 - GitHub API
 - MCP framework
 - Docker environment
+- TypeScript ecosystem

 ## Success Criteria

-- Tool can analyze common GitHub issues
+- Tool can analyze GitHub issues
 - Provides accurate resolution suggestions
-- Can automatically implement simple fixes
+- Can automatically implement fixes
+- Users can control and approve the process
-- Reduces time spent on issue management
+- Reduces time spent on issue management by at least 50%